mainwp/mainwp/readme.txt

 == Changelog ==

+= 2.0.19 - 6-11-15 =
+* Fixed: issue with some Dashboards not adding new Child sites

 = 2.0.18 - 6-10-15 =
 * Added: HTTP Auth option when adding Child sites
 * Added: Responsive Mobile Friendly Design